 Then add all the diced veggies, black eyed peas and black beans to a big big bowl.

 Pour the dressing over and toss to coat.
-Serve with tortilla chips!
+Serve this black eyed pea dip with tortilla chips!

 Tips for the Best Cowboy Caviar